Around 1 in 5 people diagnosed with cancer in the UK take part in a clinical trial.

 Samples may be used in studies looking at

 Where possible, you will give samples when you are already at the hospital.
-If you are a healthy volunteer and not due to have any blood tests, you will need to make an extra hospital visit to take part.

 You should not have any side effects from taking part in this study.